xaviertquinn/xaviertquinn.github.io/solarsystem.md

 The columns include:
 <ul>
-  <li><strong>body</strong> - the name of the satellite</li>
+  <li>body: the name of the satellite</li>
-  <li><strong>volume</strong> - the volume of the satellite measured in cubic kilometers</li>
+  <li>volume: the volume of the satellite measured in cubic kilometers</li>
-  <li><strong>mass</strong> - the mass of the satellite measured in kilograms</li>
+  <li>mass: the mass of the satellite measured in kilograms</li>
-  <li><strong>density</strong> - the density of the satellite measured in gram per cubic centimetre</li>
+  <li>density: the density of the satellite measured in gram per cubic centimetre</li>
-  <li><strong>surface_gravity</strong> - the standard gravity measurement of the satellite</li>
+  <li>surface_gravity: the standard gravity measurement of the satellite</li>
 </ul>

 ### Planet satellites

-x

-number of satellites
+The first thing I did was determine how many satellites there are by using a simple COUNT inquiry.

 <img src="images/carbon 5 ss.png?raw=true" width="400"/>

+The results show there are 16 satellites.

 <img src="images/5 ss.png?raw=true" width="350"/>

-satellites to planets
+Looking further into it, I wrote a SQL inquiry that counted the number of satellites for each planet by listing the type_of_object before the COUNT of satellites.

 <img src="images/carbon 7 ss.png?raw=true" width="400"/>

+Saturn has 5 satellites, putting it at the top of the list with the highest amount.
+That's 31.25% of the total number of satellites.
+Uranus follows with 4, or 25%, and then Jupiter also at 4 satellites and 25%.
+Pluto, Neptune, and Earth follows with 1 satellite each, or 6.25% of the total 16 satellites.

 <img src="images/7 ss.png?raw=true" width="350"/>

-The total spent on DoorDash orders was <strong>$1.2 million</strong>.
-With an <strong>R squared value of 0.67</strong>, 67% of the change in amount spent can be explained by a change in income.

-There are two outliers.
-One has a low income and a high spend value.
-The other has a high income and a low spend value.
-These might be accounted for by an error in data collection.
-Alternatively, the former outlier could be explained by a customer with a low income taking advantage of deals that lower order fees.
-The latter outlier could be explained by a customer with a high income who only orders from DoorDash once a week for certain meetings.
-Or a college student using their parents account.

-Using an IF function, I categorized the time since last order value into groups of 1 week, 1 month, 2 months, 3 months, and 4 months.
-Using these last order groups, I calculated the total spent in each category using the SUM aggregate function.

-The most spent was 3 months ago, with a total of <strong>$380,536</strong>.
-A campaign or reduction of fees might account for this increase in the total spent.
-The least amount spent, at <strong>$102,241</strong> was in the 1 week category.
-This might be accounted for by the smaller category size.
-1 week vs 1 month is a big difference in time.
-However, at 1 month, the total spent was <strong>$292,622</strong>.
-A difference of $63,475 between 1 month and <strong>$356,097</strong> at 2 months is still a significant change.
-Again, this might be accounted for by a campaign or deal on the app, or that month might have had a big holiday or school event, such as finals week.

 ### Examining mass

-x

-max
+Looking specifically at the satellites, I wrote a SQL inquiry to give me the satellite with the highest mass.

 <img src="images/carbon 1 ss.png?raw=true" width="400"/>

+The results show that Ganymede, a satellite of Jupiter, has a mass of 148.2 kilograms.

 <img src="images/1 ss.png?raw=true" width="350"/>

-min
+Following that, I wanted to look at the satellite with the lowest mass.

 <img src="images/carbon 2 ss.png?raw=true" width="400"/>

+Tethys, Saturn's satellite, has a mass of 0.6173 kilograms.

 <img src="images/2 ss.png?raw=true" width="350"/>

-avg
+Next, I wrote an inquiry to show me the average mass of satellites.

 <img src="images/carbon 3 ss.png?raw=true" width="400"/>

+The average mass is 39.9508 kilograms, which means that 10 satellites are lower than the average, leaving only 6 that are higher.

 <img src="images/3 ss.png?raw=true" width="350"/>

-I find myself wondering what the age range is for most apps I use.
-For some, it's easier to hypothesize based on trends.
-For others, like DoorDash, it's harder to infer.
-In these circumstances, I find a query into the data creates clearer results.

-It was fairly easy to find the oldest and youngest DoorDash customers.
-Using a MAX and MIN aggregate function on the age column, I was able to determine that the age of DoorDash customers range from <strong>24 years old to 80 years old</strong>.

-In addition, I created an IF function that categorizes each customers' age into a group.
-This allowed me to answer the question of what age group makes up most of the customer base.
-As shown below, <strong>ages 36-50 make up 42%</strong> of the customer base, followed by <strong>ages 51-65 at 34%</strong>.

 ### Examination of the satellites